Randy Mazey: Playing career

 Mazey was drafted by Cleveland in the 28th round of the 1988 draft.
 He played two seasons in the minors.

 Coaching career

 Returning to Clemson, Mazey was assistant coach from 1990 to 1993, including a trip to the 1991 College World Series.

 West Virginia Mountaineers

 Mazey was hired as the head baseball coach at West Virginia University on June 6, 2012.
+This was not long after reports had surfaced that West Virginia might disband the team when they transitioned to the Big 12 conference.

-On July 18, 2023, Mazey announced his intention to retire after the 2024 season.
+The Mountaineers faced moderate success with Mazey.
+In 2023, they ended the season with a 40-20 record, becoming the Big 12 Regular Season Champion.
+They played in the 2023 Lexington Regional, but were eliminated by the Kentucky Wildcats in double elimination.
+On July 18, 2023, Mazey announced his intention to retire at the end of the 2024 season.

-West Virginia finished its season with a 36–24 overall record, reaching the NCAA Tournament for the second consecutive season but was eliminated by North Carolina in the Super Regionals.
+West Virginia finished the 2024 season with a 36–24 overall record, reaching the NCAA Tournament for the second consecutive season, winning the Tucson Regional but being eliminated by North Carolina in the Chapel Hill Super Regional.
+Following this elimination, on June 8th, 2024, Mazey retired.

 Head coaching record

 Below is a table of Mazey's yearly records as a head baseball coach.